shawnhcorey/c-projects/README.md

 Adding, removing, or renaming sources files require changes to the Makefile and is often repetitive.
 This tool set is designed to replace maintenance of the Makefile with automatic compiling of the source files.

-All one has to do is add, edit, or remove the source files and run make.
+All one has to do is add, edit, or remove the source files and run `make`.
 This tool set will determine the sources files and their dependencies and compile them.